naninovel/docs/docs/guide/game-settings.md

 [!8ef1044cb0b8429298af05e6275ff14d]

 ::: note
-To prevent specific UIs from being affected by font and text size changes, disable `Allow Font Change` and `Allow Font Size Change` properties on the UI prefab.
+To specify, which text elements should be affected by font and text size changes, use `Font Change Configuration` property of the UI prefab (`CustomUI` component).
+By default, only text printers are effected.
 Find more info about modifying and creating custom UIs in the [customization guide](/guide/user-interface.md#ui-customization).
 :::

 Settings are serialized to a `Settings.json` file stored over game directory.
 File name can be configured using `Naninovel -> Configuration -> State` context menu; for available options see [configuration guide](/guide/configuration.md#state).